Robert Eibach

-Robert Eibach is an American Grammy Award winning and Latin Grammy nominated artist, producer, recording engineer, song-writer, DJ and remixer.Eibach's credits include Ariana Grande, Taylor Swift, Camila Cabello, Jennifer Lopez, Mark Ronson, Kesha, Normani, Sabrina Carpenter, Alan Walker and others.
-He was nominated for Grammys and a Latin Grammy with Lucky Diaz and The Family Jam Band and won as a band member for the album Brillo, Brillo! at the 67th Grammy Awards.
+Robert Eibach is an American Grammy Award winning and Latin Grammy nominated artist, producer, recording engineer, songwriter, DJ and remixer.
+Eibach's credits include Ariana Grande, Taylor Swift, Camila Cabello, Jennifer Lopez, Mark Ronson, Kesha, Normani, Sabrina Carpenter, Alan Walker and others.
+Eibach was nominated for three Grammy Awards and a Latin Grammy Award with Lucky Diaz and The Family Jam Band and won the Best Children's Album Grammy Award as a band member for the album Brillo, Brillo! at the 67th Grammy Awards.

 Early life

 Robert Eibach was born July 6 in Scranton, Pennsylvania, and attended college at Temple University in Philadelphia, Pennsylvania.
 While in college, Eibach began recording and remixing songs.
 He moved to Los Angeles, CA after graduating school.

 Career

 In 2018, Robert Eibach remixed Ariana Grande's No Tears Left To Cry, which went to number one on the Billboard Dance Club Songs Chart.
-His remix for Mark Ronson and Camila Cabello's song Find U Again, which also went to number one on the Billboard Dance Club Songs Chart, October 19th, 2019, making this the fourth time for Ronson and Cabello's first.
+His remix for Mark Ronson and Camila Cabello's song Find U Again also went to number one on the Billboard Dance Club Songs Chart, October 19th, 2019, making this the fourth time for Ronson and Cabello's first.

 Eibach joined The Lucky Band as a musician and producer for their 2020 release Paseo Lunar, which was nominated for a Latin Grammy Award in the Children's category.

 Robert Eibach earned his first Grammy nomination as a member of Lucky Diaz and The Family Jam Band for their release Crayon Kids in the Best Children's Album category at the 64th Grammy Awards.
 The album Los Fabulosos by Lucky Diaz and The Family Jam Band was also nominated for a 65th Grammy Award in the Children's Category, which featured Eibach's remix of Mi Gusta, as well as his contributions as a musician and engineer.
-On February 2, 2025 Lucky Diaz and The Family Jam Band won the 67th Grammy Award in the Best Children's Music Album category for their album Brillo, Brillo!, which Eibach is a band member, engineer and producer.
+On February 2, 2025, Lucky Diaz and The Family Jam Band won the 67th Grammy Award in the Best Children's Music Album category for their album Brillo, Brillo!, which Eibach is a band member, engineer and producer.

 Eibach's first single as the main recording artist, Play With You, was released on August 21, 2020.
-The song features Elle Dubleu on lead vocals, and is nominated for a 2020 Hollywood Music In Media Award in the EDM Category for September.He released his first full-length album Immediate Gratifying Behaviors on June 30th, 2023.
+The song features Elle Dubleu on lead vocals, and is nominated for a 2020 Hollywood Music In Media Award in the EDM Category for September.
+He released his first full-length album Immediate Gratifying Behaviors on June 30th, 2023.
 He produced, wrote and performed all of the songs.